crystal-lang/crystal/_gitbook/syntax_and_semantics/macros/fresh_variables.md

 x #=> 1
 ```

-This can sometimes be useful to avoid repetitive code by actually accessing and reading/writing local varaibles, but can also overwrite local variables by mistake.
+This can sometimes be useful to avoid repetitive code by actually accessing and reading/writing local variables, but can also overwrite local variables by mistake.
 You can use fresh variables with `%name`:

 ```ruby
 macro dont_update_x